 A local-first architecture optimizes every one of those.
 A backend would compromise privacy, add network-latency to logging, add a remote-push reliability concern, and create per-user infrastructure costs.

-The trade-off: we can't run server-side analytics on user behavior, we can't push remote feature flags as cheaply, and we can't easily orchestrate features that span multiple devices.
-We're fine with all three.
+The trade-off: we can't run server-side analytics on user behavior, we can't push remote feature flags as cheaply, and we can't easily orchestrate features that span multiple devices yet.
+We're fine with all three for MVP.

 The constraint as feature

 The whole privacy posture of Regimio · "your data stays on your device" · only reads as credible because the architecture backs it up.
 If we had a Postgres database storing user doses, the marketing line would be empty.
-With SQLite-on-device, the marketing line is the architecture diagram.
+With app-local storage and no Regimio cloud database, the marketing line is the architecture diagram.

 Architecture is the product, for the people who care about this.